DeFiLabX/SolRPDS/README.md

 SolRPDS is a Solana rug pull dataset derived from 3.69 billion blockchain transactions.

-If you use the dataset please cite:
+If you use the dataset, please cite:

+Citation:
 (Citation format will be provided soon.)